alternativehypothesis/al-folio/_pages/PythonBacktesting.md

 Then, I started learning Backtrader and testing different trading strategies.
 I have **tested 200+ strategies so far, and was able to discard most of them** as they all turned useless results.

-Eventually, I was able to come across a couple of very good strategies, that I have thoroughly backtested and deployed in the Indian market, trading indices profitably so far.
+Eventually, I was able to come across a couple of very good strategies, that I have thoroughly backtested and been trading in the Indian market currently.

 And, I want to help **cut your learning curve short**, in being able to backtest any idea you want to.